CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.4 Samba.md

 #### APP.3.4.A15 Encryption of data packets under Samba (CI)

-To ensure the integrity and confidentiality of the data packets in the transport path, the data packets SHOULD be encrypted with the encryption methods integrated in SBM3.
+In order to ensure the integrity and confidentiality of the data packets in the transport path, the data packets SHOULD be encrypted with the encryption methods integrated in SBM3.

 4 Further Information
 ------------------------------